wingkwong/leetcode-the-hard-way/tutorials/graph-theory/binary-search-tree.md

 ---
-title: "Binary Search Tree"
+title: 'Binary Search Tree'
-description: "A binary tree where left child is less than or equal to the parent, while the right child is greater"
+description: 'A binary tree where left child is less than or equal to the parent, while the right child is greater'
 keywords:
   - leetcode
   - tutorial